Lileo0/SFR-News-Project/README.md

 Once a leader has been defined and the followers are in sync that is called a in-sync replica set.

 ## Exercise 3
-### Analyze: How is the schema validated based on your selected compatibiluty mode?
+### Analyze: How is the schema validated based on your selected compatibility mode?

 [todo]